In a previous lesson, we learned about how the verb volver can be used figuratively to express the idea of becoming:

 It's not bad that Lucía smokes.

-Again, it's a fact that Lucía smokes, but the subjunctive is triggered by the judgment that the person speaking is making.
-To say no es malo que Lucía fuma is incorrect, and the same happens with other similar expressions.
-So you can be sure that any phrase similar to no es malo (it's not bad), no es un delito (it's not a crime), es un pecado (it's a sin), etc., will trigger the use of the subjunctive.
+Even though Lucía really does smoke, you cannot say no es malo que Lucía fuma—that's incorrect.
+Any phrase expressing judgment like no es malo (it's not bad), no es un delito (it's not a crime), or es un pecado (it's a sin) will always trigger the subjunctive.

 Me revienta que me digas "te lo dije."